This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

 Garlic burns a bit quicker than onions do.
 Both are added to some very hot oil in this recipe, so consider throwing the garlic into the pan a little after the onions.

-And if you’re adding mushrooms, like in the original creamy chicken piccata, wait until the mushrooms are almost soft to add the garlic so that it’s only in the skillet for about a minute.
+And if you’re adding mushrooms, like in the original chicken piccata Cheesecake Factory, wait until the mushrooms are almost soft to add the garlic so that it’s only in the skillet for about a minute.

-Leftover lemon chicken with capers can be refrigerated for up to 3 days.
-Store with the sauce and lemons so that the meat can stay moist and continue to soak up those flavors.
+Leftover copycat Cheesecake Factory chicken piccata can be refrigerated for up to 3 days.
+Store the meat with the creamy lemon sauce and lemons in an airtight container to keep it moist and flavorful.
 Sometimes it’s even better the next day, especially if you’ve added pasta to the dish.

-Reheat creamy chicken piccata on the stovetop, sauce and all, over medium until warmed through.
+Reheat leftovers on the stovetop, sauce and all, over medium until warmed through.
 Because of the butter in the sauce, we don’t recommend microwaving to reheat – it’s best to slowly bring it to temperature to prevent the sauce from separating.

 Equipment